-Mentor teachers and supervisors need to be cognisant of where the Professional Experience unit fits within the overall course (see Table 11), and the expected level of expertise of the pre-service teacher performing at that stage of their teacher education.
+Mentor teachers and supervisors need to be cognisant of where the Professional Experience unit fits within the overall course (see Table 1), and the expected level of expertise of the pre-service teacher performing at that stage of their teacher education.

 Pre-service teachers are graded as Pass or Fail for Professional Experience placements 1-3.
 To pass the Professional Experience placement, a pass must be awarded by both the mentor/classroom teacher (PE 1-4) and supervisor (PE 2, 3, and 4).
-After discussing the final assessment, the pre-service teacher must complete a self-reflection as part of the mentor assessment form; mentors do not need to assist pre-service teachers with their self-reflection.
+After discussing the final assessment, the pre-service teacher must complete a self-reflection as part of the mentor assessment form; mentors do not need to assist pre-service teachers with their selfreflection.
 The assessment forms include a number of areas in which the pre-service teacher is expected to develop during the placement.
-In addition, the pre-service teacher should complete a self-assessment form that will be used as part of the final discussion.
 Still requiring development in a few areas does not preclude awarding an overall grade of Pass for the placement assessment.

-Each pre-service teacher will be assessed against aspects of the Australian Professional Standards for Teachers at the Graduate career stage, and their focus areas will be awarded a Competent or Not Yet Competent rating along with a general comment for each Standard.
-It is expected that pre-service teachers will be able to show some progress in each of the Standards.
-If the pre-service teacher does not have an opportunity to demonstrate a Standard focus area for the Professional Experience completed, an explanation should be provided in the appropriate comment section.
+Each pre-service teacher will be assessed against aspects of the Australian Professional Standards for Teachers at the Graduate career stage, and the focus areas will be awarded a Competent or Not Yet Competent rating along with a general comment for each Standard.
+If the pre-service teacher does not have an opportunity to demonstrate a Standard focus area for the Professional experience completed, an explanation should be provided in the appropriate comment section.